laserware/dominator/README.md

 The API for working with CSS variables is _slightly_ different from the rest of the modules.
 Instead of specifying a `target` as the first argument, you specify it as the last argument.
-In my experience, CSS variables are stored on the `:root` element, so omitting the `target` argument use the `:root` element.
+In my experience, CSS variables are normally stored on the `:root` element, so omitting the `target` argument uses the `:root` element.

+See the [`getCssVar` function](https://laserware.github.io/dominator/functions/getCssVar.html) as an example.

 ### Data